alsalafiyyah/alsalafiyyah.github.io/about.md

 title: About The Site
 date: 2019-03-07
 hijri: 30 Jumada al-Thani 1440 AH
-summary: "Our content is rooted in the authentic ‘aqidah of Ahlus-Sunnah wal-Jama‘ah.
-We strive to preserve and share the creed as understood and practiced by the first generations of Muslims (the Salaf)."
+summary: "We are dedicated to preserving and sharing this creed as it was understood and practiced by the Salaf as-Salih (the Pious Predecessors) of this Ummah."
 permalink: /about/
 ---